dongzhuoyao/note/_posts/2020-03-21-unsupervised-learning.markdown

 check [zhihu](https://www.zhihu.com/question/372064916)

-With 128 TPU v3 cores, it takes ∼1.5 hours to train our ResNet-50 with a batch size of 4096 for 100 epochs.
+- With 128 TPU v3 cores, it takes ∼1.5 hours to train our ResNet-50 with a batch size of 4096 for 100 epochs.
+- the combination of random crop and color distortion is **crucial** to achieve a good performance

-check supplimentary, find a detailed comparison with previous methods.
+- check supplimentary, find a detailed comparison with previous methods.

 ![](imgs/simclr.png)